Diagram type

 4 "Direct" : 20

-When a Mermaid pie chart is enough
+What is a Mermaid pie chart

 FAQ